 For a constraint shadow price cap of $5,000/MW

-Marginal units with an offer price difference of $50/MWh will be deployed to resolve a constraint when the shift factor difference of the marginal units as low as 1%.
+Marginal units with an offer price difference of $50/MWh will be deployed to resolve a constraint when the shift factor difference of the marginal units is as low as 1%.

 Marginal units with an offer price difference of $150/MWh will be deployed to resolve a constraint when the shift factor difference of the marginal units is as low as 3%.